-- 4.164 The Commissions have raised concerns on access to, cost, and the availability of, halal and kosher food and ritual items and the impact on certain ethnic minority groups/faith communities in NI, including on lower income groups within Jewish and Islamic communities, such as students and refugees and asylum seekers.
-This results from issues relating to the movement of goods from Great Britain to NI following the UK's withdrawal from the EU. - 4.165 The Commissions have raised the issue in a joint submission to the House of Lords Sub-Committee on the Protocol on the impact of the original Protocol264 and in their 2021-2022 Annual Report.265 - 4.166 The Commissions had recommended that the UK Government work with the European Commission to find a long-term solution which ensures Muslim and Jewish communities in NI are able to access halal and kosher food products and ritual items respectively.
-In response to the Commissions' recommendations in its 2021-2022 Annual Report, the UK Government said it was committed to finding a long-term solution to this issue, either by securing a negotiated solution with the EU or through the NI Protocol Bill. - 4.167 In February 2023, the UK Government and European Commission reached a political agreement in principle in relation to the trading arrangements under the Windsor Framework aimed at improving the flow of goods between Great Britain and NI.266 The Windsor Framework provides for a dual regulation scheme for NI to facilitate goods coming into NI from Great Britain but still ensure NI exports can move freely into the EU.
+- 4.164.
+The Commissions have raised concerns on access to, cost, and the availability of, halal and kosher food and ritual items and the impact on certain ethnic minority groups/faith communities in NI, including on lower income groups within Jewish and Islamic communities, such as students and refugees and asylum seekers.
+This results from issues relating to the movement of goods from Great Britain to NI following the UK's withdrawal from the EU. - 4.165.
+The Commissions have raised the issue in a joint submission to the House of Lords Sub-Committee on the Protocol on the impact of the original Protocol and in their 2021-2022 Annual Report. - 4.166.The Commissions had recommended that the UK Government work with the European Commission to find a long-term solution which ensures Muslim and Jewish communities in NI are able to access halal and kosher food products and ritual items respectively.
+In response to the Commissions' recommendations in its 2021-2022 Annual Report, the UK Government said it was committed to finding a long-term solution to this issue, either by securing a negotiated solution with the EU or through the NI Protocol Bill. - 4.167.In February 2023, the UK Government and European Commission reached a political agreement in principle in relation to the trading arrangements under the Windsor Framework aimed at improving the flow of goods between Great Britain and NI.
+The Windsor Framework provides for a dual regulation scheme for NI to facilitate goods coming into NI from Great Britain but still ensure NI exports can move freely into the EU. - 4.168.
+The Commissions will monitor the impact of the developments in the Windsor Framework which the UK Government has indicated will facilitate goods coming into NI from Great Britain but still ensure NI exports can move freely into the EU, in terms of the ability of these communities to access these food products and ritual items.

-NI Human Rights Commission and Equality Commission for NI, 'Submission of the NIHRC and ECNI to the House of Lords Sub-Committee on the Protocol's follow up Inquiry on the impact of the Protocol', (NIHRC and ECNI, 2021), paras 2.3 - 2.7.
+&lt;sup>264 NI Human Rights Commission and Equality Commission for NI, 'Submission of the NIHRC and ECNI to the House of Lords Sub-Committee on the Protocol's follow up Inquiry on the impact of the Protocol', (NIHRC and ECNI, 2021), paras 2.3 - 2.7.

-265 Equality Commission for Northern Ireland and Northern Ireland Human Rights Commission, Annual Report of the NIHRC and the ECNI on the Implementation of Protocol Article 2 2021 - 2022, (ECNI, NIHRC 2022), page 41-42
+&lt;sup>265 Equality Commission for Northern Ireland and Northern Ireland Human Rights Commission, Annual Report of the NIHRC and the ECNI on the implementation of Protocol Article 2 2021 - 2022, (ECNI, NIHRC 2022), page 41-42

-Decision No 1/2023 of the Joint Committee established by the Agreement on the Withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union and the European Atomic Energy Community of 24 March 2023 laying down arrangements relating to the Windsor Framework.
+&lt;sup>266 Decision No 1/2023 of the Joint Committee established by the Agreement on the Withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union and the European Atomic Energy Community of 24 March 2023 laying down arrangements relating to the Windsor Framework.